okozy4U/hello-coders/README.md

 # hello-coders
 Just another repository
-I'm an individual that desires to become a programmer
+An individual that desires to become a programmer